 "We see a lot of similarities with DataStax in how we operate.
 Our experience working together has been amazing," said Abbas.

-With Astra DB, Temporal supports developers with durable execution, reliability, and scalability, allowing them to code their application knowing it will scale.
+With Astra DB on AWS, Temporal supports developers with durable execution, reliability, and scalability, allowing them to code their application knowing it will scale.
 Persistence is vital to the overall experience, and essential to Temporal's success.
 The partnership between Temporal and DataStax is highly collaborative.

 By choosing Astra DB for persistence, Temporal avoided a protracted development effort outside of its area of expertise.
 It operationalized Cassandra, making development faster for both Temporal and its customers.
 And developers have a high performance, resilient, and scalable environment for their mission-critical applications.